 We here at Mark’s Daily Apple are all barefoot exercising fools.
 When we aren’t going outright barefoot we go as near barefoot as possible.
-You may have heard about Mark’s love for hiking in his barely there Vibram Fivefingers.
-And Sara trains in her favorite Stella McCartney athletic shoes.
-Luckily, there are near barefoot options for those looking for a bit of protection, but who also want the biomechanical benefits of going au natural.
+You may have heard about Mark’s love for hiking in his barely-there Vibram Fivefingers.

-You don’t have to take it from us.
-The barefoot revolution has been touted by numerous newspapers (1, 2, 3), magazines, and bloggers worldwide.
+Don’t take our word for it, though.
+The barefoot revolution has been touted by numerous newspapers (1, 2), magazines, and bloggers worldwide.
 It has even received the attention of Nike and well-paid world-class athletes.

 Although it is becoming more popular every day running barefoot is still a contentious issue.
 What do you think, Apples?

 This post was brought to you by the Damage Control Master Formula, independently proven as the most comprehensive high-potency antioxidant multivitamin available anywhere.
 With the highest antioxidant per dollar value and a complete anti-aging, stress, and cognition profile, the Master Formula is truly the only multivitamin supplement you will ever need.
 Toss out the drawers full of dozens of different supplements with questionable potency and efficacy and experience the proven Damage Control difference!